-All students are classified as either in-state or out-of-state upon entering the college.
-To view your current residency status at the Central Piedmont Community College, log in to the CPCC Login website with your userID and password then click on Residence Status.
+All students are classified as either in-state or out-of-state upon entering Central Piedmont Community College (CPCC).
+To view your current residency status, log into your CPCC account then click on Residence Status.

 VARIOUS PROOFS and combinations of documents may be reviewed as evidence of your status.
 No one item, nor a particular combination, will necessarily be the determining factor.
 The decision will be based on the weight of the evidence.
-Documentation should be presented at the time of admissions to the College or before the point of registration.
+Documentation should be presented at the time of admission or before the point of registration.
 Additional documentation may be requested by the college if it would be helpful to your case.
-You must bring several documents with original dates of 1 year and older.
+You must bring several documents with original dates of one year and older.

 - N.C. driver’s license

 - Other proofs such as lease or deed

 NOTE: No single document or particular combination will necessarily be the determining factor.
 Simply living in or attending school in North Carolina does not, in itself, establish residence.
 The decision will be based on your eligibility to establish residence, your length of residence and the weight of the evidence you present.

 Other types of documents may be reviewed as well, and additional documentation may be requested by the college, if necessary.

 Do any of the following situations apply to you?

 Are you UNDER 18 or have BEEN 18 for less than a year?

 - IF YES and both your parents live in N.C., bring documenting evidence as explained above for either yourself or your parents.